glynawe/Vanilla/vanilla.md

 All of the variables named in the variable list of a VarDeclaration are initialized to the values in the VarDeclaration's structured constant.

-`val` declares a *immutable variable*, a variable that can only be assigned once when it is declared. *The compiler may arrange for immutable variables to be stored in ROM.*
+`val` declares a *immutable variable*, a variable that can only be assigned once when it is declared. *The compiler may arrange for immutable global variables to be stored in ROM.*

 ## Implicit Variable Declarations

 A variable description has an implicit declaration if one is not given in a program's modules.

 An implicit variable declaration has a default value.
 Numeric variables are initialized to zero.
 Reference values are initialized to `nil`.
 Procedure values are initialized to a procedure that causes an *uninitialized procedure* runtime error.
 The elements of arrays and records are recursively initialized by these rules.
 I.e. every non-structured value in a default structure ends up being zero, nil or an error procedure.

+The above rule is also used to initialize local variables within procedure bodies.

 *How uninitialized procedure runtime errors are handled is implementation-dependant behaviour.*